Jordan Tice

 Jordan Andrew Tice (born April 9, 1987) is an American guitarist and vocalist based in Nashville, Tennessee.
 He is known for his solo work in the progressive bluegrass and Americana genres, and through collaborative projects such as Hawktail, which features Brittany Haas, Paul Kowert, and Dominick Leslie.

 Early life

 Tice was born and raised in Annapolis, MD.
 His parents both played bluegrass music.
 His mother, Sue Raines, performed and recorded in the 1970s with Buffalo Gals, one of the earliest all-female bluegrass groups.
 Tice started out playing rock guitar but soon switched to taking jazz and classical lessons.
 He went on to earn a degree in music and composition from Towson University.
-He moved to Boston in 2009, then New York City from 2012–15, and has been based in Nashville since 2015.
+He moved to Boston in 2009, then New York City from 2012 to 2015, and has been based in Nashville since 2015.